falconshark/atmessager/README.md

 ATMessager
 ===

-An API which can make sending messages by telegram bot be automatically and simply.
+An web API which can make sending messages by telegram bot be automatically and simply.

 Installation
 -----------